swlkr/totallycss/README.md

 I really liked pollen.style but I don't use npm or node, I just wanted something like pollen but with just plain css files.

-This project is emabarrasingly simple, just drop the `totally.min.css` file in your assets folder (or wherever) and viola, you have a decent style guide with css variables.
+This project is totally simple, just drop the `totally.min.css` file in your assets folder (or wherever) and viola, you have a decent style guide with css variables.